Artemis Networks

 Artemis Networks is a wireless technology company responsible for the software-defined radio technologies pCell and pWave.
 Artemis claims pCell technology is capable of speeds hundreds of times faster than other technologies under conditions of heavy usage and interference.
 Its founder and CEO is Steve Perlman.

 History

 Artemis was founded in the early 2000s, operating in stealth mode through the Rearden incubator, founded by Perlman.
 Chief scientist Antonio Forenza and Perlman released a white paper in 2011 that promoted what it called Distributed-Input-Distributed-Output technology.

-Following this release and an on-camera presentation, debate began about the legitimacy of the technology, due to its perceived violation of the noisy-channel coding theorem's “Shannon limit”.
+Following the release of white paper and an on-camera presentation, debate arose regarding the legitimacy of the technology, due to its perceived violation of the noisy-channel coding theorem's “Shannon limit”.

 In May 2013, Rearden LLC sought an experimentation license from the FCC.
 In response to an FCC question, the company disclosed that each experimental transmitter unit would contain up to 100 antennas.

 In February 2014 Perlman and Forenza promoted the company and technology at Columbia University.

 In 2015, the technology was called pCell.